lwrnce/readme-generator/readme generator.md

 * [Questions](#questions)

 ## Installation
-npm install
+npm install inquirer

 ## Usage
-node index.js
+Run the command "node index.js" in a terminal

 ## Credits
-inquire
+Inquirer.js

 ## License
 This project is licensed under: